gagetylee/mvc-classification/README.md

 conda env create -n mvc-proj -f requirements.yml conda activate mvc-proj
 ```
+### Dataset
+Download and extract the dataset into the project directory.
+The dataset can be found [here](https://www.kaggle.com/datasets/gagetylee/semg-data).

 ## Future Plans
 - Implement a deep-learning approach with PyTorch